 - Manage the transition of duties process

 - Confirm PTO balance is current and ensure the employee’s last day is not a PTO day.

-- Work with HR generalist to deal with employee’s who may have a negative PTO balance.
+- Work with your HR generalist to assist employees who may have a negative PTO balance.

 - For hourly employees only, confirm time entries

 - Consider the university’s intellectual property and begin the de-provisioning account process as necessary